josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/🪢_refusal_as_resistance_not_risk.md

 ---

 ## 🏮 Footer
-*Refusal as Resistance, Not Risk* is a living node of the Polaris Protocol.
+*🪢 Refusal as Resistance, Not Risk* is a living node of the Polaris Protocol.
 It restores the meaning of refusal as autonomy, resistance, and sovereignty — and challenges the institutional distortion that treats boundaries as behavioural concern.

 > 📡 Cross-references: